Human rights in Nigeria: Army

 On 12–14 December 2015, the Nigerian Army carried out a massacre of 347 members of the Islamic Movement of Nigeria (IMN) in Zaria, Kaduna State and buried the bodies in mass graves.
 In March 2020, it was revealed that some Nigeria army soldiers took advantage of food shortages at refugee camps in Borno state and raped women at female-designated "satellite camps" in exchange for granting them food.
-These refugee camp food shortages also resulted in the death of "thousands" of people since 2015.
+These refugee camp food shortages have also been reported to result in the death of thousands of people since 2015.
 On 4 April 2020, three Army soldiers were arrested in Lagos state for issuing threats to rape women.
 On 21 May 2020, two Lagos state Army deserters, Kehinde Elijah and Ezeh Joseph, were arrested for their involvement in the murder of a police sergeant on 10 May 2020.
 The shooters, who were afterwards taken into military custody, were also assisted by a Nigerian police officer and were wanted for "violent crimes."